-Albany International Airport is the major air center for the Albany and Capital Region area and has grown considerably over the years to meet the increasing needs of travelers in the Capital District, comprised of 11 counties, 13 cities and 143 towns.
-It holds the distinction of being the oldest municipal airport in the U.S.
+Albany International Airport is the major air center for Albany and the Capital Region, and it has grown considerably over the years to meet the increasing needs of travelers.
+It holds the distinction of being the first and oldest municipal airport in the U.S.

-Past expansions added a much anticipated new terminal in 1998 to accommodate Southwest Airlines, known for their competitively priced airline fares.
-In 1999 a new parking garage was added, accommodating 1600 parking spaces, with an 800-car addition added in 2001.
+Past expansions at the airport added a much anticipated new terminal in 1998 to accommodate Southwest Airlines, known for their competitively priced airline fares.
+In 1999 a new parking garage was added, accommodating 1,600 parking spaces, with an 800-car addition added in 2001.
 The garage links directly to the terminal through a heated pedestrian bridge -- a particularly useful feature during the region's long and chilly winters.
 Other additions expanded the TSA checkpoints to increase passenger queueing, and increased the number of available concessions.

 Tips on Flying In & Out of Albany Airport

 Currently, curb-side skycap service is only available for Delta.
 Though the airport is open 24 hours a day, the skycaps are not.
-Currently, Delta's skycap service is typically available from 4:30 am to 8:30 am and from 10:30 am to 5:30 pm, but call ahead to confirm.
+Delta's skycap service is typically available from 4:30am to 8:30am and from 10:30am to 5:30pm, but call ahead to confirm.

 Albany Airport offers both short-term and long-term parking, as well as an Economy E-lot which takes you to and from the airport by shuttle, 24-hours a day.
-All the airport lots accept EZ-Pass Plus.
-The very rear E-lot is automated, so be sure to have a credit card or an EZ Pass available in case that is your only parking option.
+All of the airport lots accept EZ-Pass Plus and credit cards.

-In addition to airport parking, there is off-airport parking available through Albany Park Ride and Fly, which you can pre-book.
+There is also off-airport parking available through Albany Park Ride and Fly, which you can pre-book.
 And, many of the local hotels offer park, sleep and fly packages - especially useful for those with early morning flights and/or longer drives.

 Food, Beverage & Other Concessions

-There are food and drink concessions located in each concourse and in the food court, with varying hours of operation.
-In addition to nationally-recognized brands such as Starbucks and Dunkin Donuts, you will also find regional options, including Adirondack Lodge, Hudson Valley Wine Bar, and Silks Saratoga Bistro.
+There are food and drink concessions located on the second level concourses at the airport, and vending machines are located on the first level in the baggage area.
+In addition to nationally recognized brands such as Starbucks and Dunkin Donuts, you will also find regional options, including Adirondack Lodge, The Albany Empire Deli, and Saratoga Silks Bistro.

 Places to Stay Near the Airport

-You can't stay much closer to the airport than The Desmond, which is just over a mile away (by car or their complimentary 24/7 shuttle).
-The Desmond has been in business for almost 50 years and is regarded as one of the best hotels in Albany, with its unique indoor courtyard and two restaurants on premise.
+You can't stay much closer to the airport than Crowne Plaza Albany - The Desmond Hotel, which is just over a mile away (by car or their complimentary 24/7 shuttle).
+The recently renovated property has been in business for almost 50 years and is regarded as one of the best hotels in Albany, with its unique indoor courtyard and dining options.

-La Quinta Inn & Suites Albany Airport is about 5 miles away in Latham, and well worth the short drive.
-This newly-renovated hotel offers close proximity to a hub of stores and restaurants, a free breakfast, and a shuttle service that runs from 6 am to 6 pm.
+La Quinta Inn & Suites Albany Airport is less than 5 miles away in Latham, and well worth the short drive.
+This newly-renovated hotel offers close proximity to a hub of stores and restaurants, a free breakfast, and a free shuttle service.